simonecorsi/awesome/README.md

 ## Python

+*   [zhiyuzi/Signex](https://github.com/zhiyuzi/Signex) - Personal intelligence agent powered by Claude Code.
+Describe what to watch, it collects, analyzes, and learns — with extensible sensors and lenses.

 *   [Prat011/awesome-llm-skills](https://github.com/Prat011/awesome-llm-skills) - A curated list of awesome LLM and AI Agent Skills, resources and tools for customising AI Agent workflows - that works with Claude Code, Codex, Gemini CLI and your custom AI Agents

 *   [InternLM/lmdeploy](https://github.com/InternLM/lmdeploy) - LMDeploy is a toolkit for compressing, deploying, and serving LLMs.